areas of expertise

 - Ph.D, Educational Administration, University of Utah

 - Master’s in Education, University of Utah

-Just 37 years old when he was appointed Utah’s director of athletics, Dr. Chris Hill led the school’s athletics programs to unprecedented success during his 31-year career from 1987-2018.
-Before he retired in the spring of 2018, he was the longest actively tenured athletics director at the same school in the nation.
+Just 37 years old when he was appointed Utah’s director of athletics, Dr. Chris Hill led the school’s athletics programs to unprecedented success during his 31-year career from 1987 to 2018.
+He was the longest same-school, actively tenured athletics director in the NCAA Football Bowl Subdivision.

 Hill changed the face of the University of Utah campus by fundraising for the construction of 16 new intercollegiate athletic facilities, including Rice-Eccles Stadium, Burbidge Athletics Academic Center, McCarthey Family Track & Field Complex, Dumke Family Softball Stadium, Spence & Cleone Eccles Football Center, Sorensen High Performance Center and Jon M. and Karen Huntsman Basketball Center among others.

 The football team, which had not played in a bowl in the 22 years preceding Hill’s appointment as athletics director, went 14-4 in bowl games during his term.
 Utah’s other athletic programs also thrived under his leadership.
 The men’s basketball team played in 15 NCAA Tournaments—advancing to the Sweet 16 six times and the Elite Eight twice.
 In 1998, the Runnin’ Utes played Kentucky for the NCAA Championship.
 The women’s basketball team also made 15 NCAA appearances, playing in the Sweet 16 twice and the Elite Eight once.
 The gymnastics team made 21 NCAA Super Six appearances while qualifying for the NCAA Championships all 31 years with Hill as AD—and the ski team finished first or second in the nation 15 times under his watch.